Vladimir Kramnik: 2000 World Championship

 Suitable sponsorship was not found for a Kasparov–Shirov match, and it never took place.
 It appears Shirov refused to play for what he considered too small a prize fund.
 Kasparov decided to try to arrange a match with the highest rated-player according to FIDE's rating list.
 At the time Anand was the highest-rated player, but Anand refused the match.
 Therefore, in March 2000 Kasparov announced he would play a match against Kramnik, who at the time was third in the rating list behind Kasparov and Anand (Shirov was fourth).
 This was somewhat controversial, especially since he had lost the qualifier to Shirov.
 It made Kramnik the first player since 1935 to play a world championship match without qualifying.

 In 2000, Kramnik played a 16-game match against Garry Kasparov in London, for the Classical Chess World Championship.
-Kramnik began the match as underdog, but his adoption of the Berlin Defence to Kasparov's Ruy Lopez opening was very effective.
+Kramnik began the match as the underdog, but his adoption of the Berlin Defence to Kasparov's Ruy Lopez opening was very effective.
 With the white pieces, Kramnik pressed Kasparov hard, winning Games 2 and 10 and overlooking winning continuations in Games 4 and 6.
 Kasparov put up little fight thereafter, agreeing to short draws with the white pieces in Games 9 and 13.
 Kramnik won the match 8½–6½ without losing a game.
 This was only the second time in history that a World Champion had lost a match without winning a single game, the other time being Lasker in 1921.
 It also marked the first time Kasparov had lost a World Championship match.

 Kramnik's performance won him the Chess Oscar for 2000; this was the first time he had received the award.